btorressz/rebate_arbitrage/README.md

 # rebate_arbitrage
 # Rebate Arbitrage Program

-The Rebate Arbitrage program is a smart contract on the Solana blockchain that allows users to interact with a liquidity pool by providing liquidity, staking with lock periods, and trading with slippage while potentially earning rebates.
-The program also supports adjusting fee rates based on liquidity utilization.
-This program is anchor based and was made in Solana playground ide.
+The Rebate Arbitrage program is an Anchor-based program deployed on the Solana blockchain.
+It allows users to participate in a liquidity pool through a variety of operations such as providing liquidity, staking assets with lock periods, and trading while accounting for slippage.
+Users can earn rebates and rewards through these activities, and the program can dynamically adjust fee rates based on the utilization of the pool's liquidity.

+The program was developed using the Anchor framework, which simplifies Solana smart contract development by providing a Rust-based programming model.
+This program was created in the Solana Playground IDE, a web-based development environment designed for quick prototyping and testing on the Solana network.

 ## Program Overview